-If you’re feeling like your marketing technology is making you work more instead of the other way around, or if you feel like you’re struggling to keep up with the speed of business, it’s time to take a step back from your technology to think about what it’s doing for you, your business goals, and your audience needs.
+If you’re feeling like your marketing technology is making you work more not less, or you’re struggling to keep up with the speed of business, it’s time to take a step back and think about what your technology is doing for you, your business, and your audiences.

-To facilitate discussion for collaboration and efficiency.
-Struggling to get your team to agree on where assets live, how they move between tools, and who’s maintaining them?
-Get your key stakeholders together and start mapping it all out on a whiteboard.
-The visual will help reduce any confusion caused by varying terminology so you can hopefully skip that 10-minute back-and-forth before both parties realize they are talking about the same thing.
+Facilitates collaboration and efficiency.
+Marketing encompasses many roles, channels, and tools.
+Mapping your technology stack helps your teams understand what’s going on around them and how everyone can work better together.
+For example, you may be struggling to get your team to agree on where digital assets live, how they move between tools, and who’s maintaining them.
+If that’s the case, get your key stakeholders together and start mapping it all out on a whiteboard.
+The visual will help reduce confusion caused by varying terminology and allow all parties to see the big picture before determining priorities and diving into an action plan.

-To document for business continuity and scalability.
-A map can help you document the current state of your marketing technology and where you’d like to take it.
-It will give your teams context for how their work and tools fit into the larger context.
-It’s also beneficial to make sure this information doesn’t leave with the people who developed it.
-Employee turnover is a reality all businesses deal with.
+Lays the groundwork for business continuity and scalability.
+The scale and complexity of marketing technology can feel overwhelming.
+A map helps you document the current state of your stack and where you’d like to take it.
+It gives your teams context for how their work and tools fit into the larger context.
+And since employee turnover is an unavoidable reality for all businesses, an actual documented map ensures information doesn’t leave with the people who developed it.

 What to include in your marketing technology map

 When you’re ready to create your map, use the list below as a starting point for what to include.
 You’ll have to decide what’s most beneficial for your organization, so don’t be afraid to customize this information.
 The goal is to create a framework that brings visibility to the interplay between your technology and people.